sinha-sanchay/House-Price-Prediction/README.md

   - Splits the dataset into training and testing sets to ensure robust model validation.

 - **Regression Model**:
-  - Applies the Gradient Boosting Regressor, known for combining multiple weak learners to improve predictive accuracy and handle complex relationships between features.
+  - Implements Gradient Boosting Regressor, enhanced through hyperparameter tuning to optimize model performance.

 - **Model Evaluation**:
   - Assesses model performance using cross-validation techniques to ensure reliability.
   - Achieves an R² score of 0.891, indicating a high level of accuracy in predicting house prices.